-It is the closeness of the terminal degree to the faculty member's field of teaching and coupled with relevant ongoing activities in their field of teachingthat, combined with a terminal degree, that establishes the appropriate faculty qualification status.
+It is the closeness to the field of teaching and relevant ongoing activities in the field of teaching that, combined with a terminal degree, that establishes the appropriate faculty qualification status.
 The less related the terminal degree is to a faculty member's field of teaching, the more important it is for that faculty member to demonstrate sustained, substantive academic and/or professional engagement to support currency and relevancy in their field of teaching and contributions to other mission components.